allegro/blog/_posts/2021-11-12-choose-your-skills.md

 The [Gallup test](https://www.gallup.com/cliftonstrengths/en/home.aspx)
 helps you find activities that you naturally enjoy doing.
-This natural response to certain types of information, situations and people in the context of the Gallup test is called talent.
+This natural response to certain types of information, situations and people in the context of the Gallup test is called a talent.
 The test result is divided into four main
 domains:

 * Executing